What is the key purpose of practicing goal post arms?

 Master the Peak Pilates Level 1 Certification Test with our comprehensive quizzes and resources.
 Learn core techniques, Pilates principles, and effective teaching methods.
 Prepare thoroughly and achieve your certification!

 Practicing goal post arms primarily serves to activate the shoulder stabilizers and release tension in the chest.
-This position mimics a 'goal post' shape with the arms bent at the elbows and the forearms positioned parallel to the ground.
-By holding this position, the focus shifts to the muscles that stabilize the shoulder joint, such as the rotator cuff and the scapular stabilizers.
+This position involves the arms bent at the elbows, resembling the shape of a goal post, which creates an optimal alignment for engaging the muscles that stabilize the shoulder blades, primarily the rotator cuff and upper back muscles.

 Subscribe